 In the first set of experiments, we segment the left and right parotid glands in the head and neck CT images.
-The standardization with Hounsfield units supports patchbased approaches, since intensity values are comparable among patients.
-Each of the 16 CT scans contains between 80 and 200 axial slices with a slice thickness of 2.5mm; the in-plane resolution is 0.9mm; the slice size is 512×512 pixels.
+The standardization with Hounsfield units supports patch-based approaches, since intensity values are comparable among patients.
+Each of the 16 CT scans contains between 80 and 200 axial slices with a slice thickness of 2.5 mm; the in-plane resolution is 0.9 mm; the slice size is $512 \times 512$ pixels.
 All 16 images have the left parotid gland labeled by a trained anatomist for treatment planning.
 The right parotid gland was consumed by a tumor in one patient.
 We quantify the segmentation quality by evaluating the Dice volume overlap score [55] and the modified Hausdorff distance [56] between the automatic and manual segmentations.

-1) Non-local Labels: We first consider non-local, patch-based approaches for the segmentation (Section III-B2).
+Non-Local Labels: We first consider non-local, 1) patch-based approaches for the segmentation (Section III-B2).
 To avoid training and testing on the entire image, we define regions of interest (ROI) around the parotid glands.
 These ROIs can be obtained either from a coarse registration or by template matching of the mandible bone, which is adjacent to the parotid glands.
 We train the random forest (RF) classifier on patches within the ROI of 8 randomly selected subjects.
 Tests are performed on the remaining 8 datasets for the left parotid gland and 7 for the right.
 We choose 500 trees per random forest with 12 predictors sampled for splitting at each node.
-We perform experiments with three different patch sizes: $7 \times 7 \times 3$, $7 \times 7 \times 5$, and $9 \times 9 \times 5$.
+We perform experiments with three different patch sizes: $7 \times 7$ $\times$ 3, 7 $\times$ 7 $\times$ 5, and 9 $\times$ 9 $\times$ 5.
 The patch dimensions account for the anisotropic image resolution.
 Similarly, experiments are performed with non-local means (NLM).
 Fig. 6 presents the statistical analysis of the results (left bar in each group).
-The random forest classifier yields better results than the NLM strategy, which is mainly due to many false positives in the NLM labels.
-Moreover, larger patch sizes tend to slightly improve the segmentations.
-The left column of Fig. 7 illustrates one slice with the labels created by both methods.